Marseniopsis sp. #1

 the margin to the apex and define a roughly hexagonal apical

-appears to be a moderately common species in silty Halimeda kanaloana
+appears to be moderately common in silty Halimeda kanaloana

 beds at depths of 6-11 m (20-36 ft).
 Rarely, it may be found in

-is found in the same habitat.
+(Symplegma spp.?) that are found in the same habitats.
 (Note 1)

 was first recorded in Hawaii from Napili Bay, Maui by CP on Sept.
 12,